owlbarn/owl/README.md

 ## Installation

 Owl requires OCaml `>=4.04.0`.
 The installation is rather trivial.
 You can simply use `opam install owl` to start.
-Owl's current version on OPAM is `0.2.6`, but it lags behind the master branch on the github and misses many features.
+Owl's current version on OPAM is `0.2.6`, and it lags behind the master branch and misses many new features.
 If you want to try the newest version, I recommend installing Owl from the source and I will briefly show you how to do that in the following.

 First, you need to clone the repository.